Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Conclusion

 \section{Conclusion}

-We have introduced a novel graph neural network approach that jointly learns multi-graph matching and 3D geometry from an inhomogeneous image collection.
-For the first time, we achieve several favourable properties simultaneously: Our matchings are guaranteed to be cycle-consistent, which is an important property since the (unknown) ground truth matchings are cycle-consistent.
-Our approach does not rely on the availability of an initial 3D geometry model, so that we can train it on virtually any object category, as opposed to object-specific approaches that are for example tailored towards faces only~\cite{tewari17MoFA}.
+In this work we tackle the novel problem setting of simultaneously solving graph matching and performing sparse 3D reconstruction from inhomogeneous 2D image collections.
+Our solution achieves several favourable properties simultaneously: our matchings are cycle-consistent, which is an important property since the (unknown) ground truth matchings are cycle-consistent.
+Our approach does not rely on the availability of an initial 3D geometry model, so that we can train it on virtually any object category, as opposed to object-specific 3D reconstruction approaches that are for example tailored towards faces only.
 Instead, during training we learn a (sparse) deformable 3D geometric model directly from 2D image data.
 Moreover, our methods merely requires multiple images of \emph{different object instances} of the same category.
-This is in contrast to typical multi-view reconstruction approaches that require multiple images of the \emph{same object} from different views.
-We believe that the joint consideration of deep graph matching and 3D geometry inference will open up interesting new research directions and that our approach may serve as inspiration for follow-up works on matching problems, 3D reconstruction, 3D deformation model learning, and many more.
+This is in contrast to typical multi-view reconstruction approaches that require multiple images of the \emph{same object instance} from different views.
+We believe that the joint consideration of deep graph matching and 3D geometry inference will open up interesting research directions and that our approach may serve as inspiration for follow-up works on matching, 3D reconstruction, and shape model learning.